Diversity & Inclusion

 Where we’re at right now

 Women % in new hires

 Across our hiring pipeline, there has been a specific focus on increasing gender diversity.
-We have seen a marked increase in our 2021 pipeline, moving from 35% of new hires in 2020 being women (from Jan to Dec 2020) to 45% in 2021 (from Jan to Dec 2021), meaning we have a 10% increase of women in our new talent pools.
-Additionally, 20% all dev/tech new hires are women.
+We have seen a marked increase in our 2022 pipeline, moving from 35% of new hires in 2020 being women (from Jan to Dec 2020) to 40% in 2022 (from Jan to Dec 2022).

 We understand that diversity is very much more than just age and gender, but as an organisation on a D&I journey, we are keen to share the data we have right now.

 This journey is continuous, and we are excited to see the initiatives rolled out in previous years come to life.
 Using our 5-pillar strategy, we will continue to develop and roll out meaningful initiatives that enable us to make a positive impact on embracing diversity and fostering inclusive environments across all of Valtech.